krishnamaram24/Python/README.md

 If you are someone who is aspiring to develop a career in Programming and need some guidance on building the relevant skills, then this article will help you a lot

+1.Take help of online platforms
+Codereview, github,codeavengers,codeschool,learnstreet,udacity

+1.Practice
+You have to devote a major time of your hours on practicing and writing codes.
+"Practice makes man perfect" and it completely true for a programmer
 1.Knowledge of using debugging tools
 A programmer should know how to debug any program which contains errors or malfunctions